 Hey I’m James, aka jsarasota.
 If you live in the Venice-Sarasota area, you’ve probably seen my photos before.
 It could have been on your friend’s VSCO, in a booklet about area wetlands, or reading the local news.
-I’ve shot everything from stereo-microscope zooms of invertebrates to landscapes, but I’m mostly known for my surf/skim, portrait, and sunset photography.
+I’ve shot everything from stereo-microscope zooms of invertebrates to landscapes, but I’m mostly known for my surf/skim, portrait, and sunset reels and photography.

-My photos have been viewed more than a million times online and shared thousands of times on Facebook, Instagram, VSCO, and Snap.
+My photos and videos have been viewed more than a million times online and shared thousands of times on Facebook, Instagram, VSCO, and Snap.
 I think that’s pretty cool, and I hope they’ve maxed your stoke.

 “No, seriously, where have I seen your photos?”

 Social media and/or web sites…

 Follow me on Instagram to see what I’ve been shooting lately.